elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling.md

 url: /learn/mathematics/questions/how-can-square-root-functions-be-used-in-realworld-mathematical-modeling
 score: -1.0
 related_article1:
-    id: 163801
+    id: 163795
-    title: >-
-        What are the key features of a function that can be identified from its graph?
+    title: What techniques can be used to graph functions effectively?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-key-features-of-a-function-that-can-be-identified-from-its-graph
+    url: /learn/mathematics/questions/what-techniques-can-be-used-to-graph-functions-effectively
 related_article2:
     id: 163795
-    title: >-
-        What techniques can be used to graph functions effectively?
+    title: What techniques can be used to graph functions effectively?
     subject: Mathematics
     url: /learn/mathematics/questions/what-techniques-can-be-used-to-graph-functions-effectively
 related_article3:
-    id: 163796
+    id: 163793
-    title: >-
-        How do vertical and horizontal shifts affect the graph of a function?
+    title: How do squaring and square root operations serve as inverse operations?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-vertical-and-horizontal-shifts-affect-the-graph-of-a-function
+    url: /learn/mathematics/questions/how-do-squaring-and-square-root-operations-serve-as-inverse-operations
 related_article4:
-    id: 163805
+    id: 163795
-    title: >-
-        How can solving quadratic equations help in understanding related functions?
+    title: What techniques can be used to graph functions effectively?
     subject: Mathematics
+    url: /learn/mathematics/questions/what-techniques-can-be-used-to-graph-functions-effectively
+related_article5:
+    id: 163790
+    title: What is the relationship between square root functions and quadratic functions?
+    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-solving-quadratic-equations-help-in-understanding-related-functions
+    url: /learn/mathematics/questions/what-is-the-relationship-between-square-root-functions-and-quadratic-functions
 ---

 &nbsp;